 4. Be ready to explore options

-5. Be a good observer
+5. Be a reasonable observer

-You must slow down at times and observe the world around you – people, artwork, places, colors, structures, nature etc.
+You must slow down at times and observe the world around you – people, artwork, places, colors, structures, nature, etc.

 6. Create an identity